namini94/SimCD/README.md

 perform clustering and differential expression analysis for single-cell RNA-seq data.
 SimCD is capable of including both gene- and cell-level biological explanatory variables to better model scRNA-seq data and it also obviates the need for any sophisticated pre-processing steps.

+## Installation
+After loading the SimCD R and C codes available in the "Src" directory of this github repo, the only remaining installation step is to create shared object files (.so files) from the c codes so that they can be later loaded into R using "dyn.load" function.
+The shared object files can be created from the C source codes (.c files) using the below script:

 ## Quick Start
 The main function scnbr_V4 takes as input: